txwizard/AnyCSV/README.md

 responsibility of other code; I see no point in deciding for you how to acquire them.

-## News Flash
+## News

+__2019/08/14 14:38:41__ - Setting a reference to another Excel add-in, `P6CXLSLib3.XLAM`, caused `P6CXLSLib4.XLAM`, the add-in version of `P6CXLSLib4_Dev.XLSM`, to elicit a message "This workbook is currently referenced by another workbook and cannot be closed." whenever Microsoft Excel is opened and add-in `P6CXLSLib4.XLAM` is enabled.
+Since this behavior arose when I deployed `P6CXLSLib4.XLAM`, it was fairly easy to identify and correct the cause.

+Since the reason for the reference was to resolve a call to `getfolder`, a VBA function that wraps a call into the Lightweight Shell API, `ShlWAPI.dll`.
+I imported a copy of the VBA module in `P6CXLSLib3.XLAM` that defines and implements `getfolder`.
+Though I could have imported that function alone, doing so required more effort that I wanted to put into it, since I could get it by importing the entire module, which is fairly small, being composed of a handful of simple Lightweight Shell API wrapper functions.
+As a benefit, using either of the two add-ins gives you access to all of them.

+Finally, astute visitors may notice that 3 directories, `/\_archive`, `/NOTES`, and `/Reference`, are missing from the repository.
+Since this is one of the oldest repositories in my account, I didn't know nearly as much about Git as I do today, and the result is that things got into the repository that had no business being there.
+Though all now have global `.gitignore` files in them, that didn't cause my Git client to delete them from the repository.

-2019/08/11 00:41:48 - A few days ago, it came to my attention that COM interop was broken in the published version of the library.
-Prior to the release of version 7.2, I tested the COM Interop interface in the VBA code of the Microsoft Excel add-in that makes it accessible to every Excel workbook in my possession.
+__2019/08/11 00:41:48__ - A few days ago, it came to my attention that COM interop was broken in the published version of the library.
+Before version 7.2, was cleared for release, I tested the COM Interop interface in the VBA code of the Microsoft Excel add-in that makes it accessible to every Excel workbook in my possession.
 The macro-enabled test workbook, `P6CXLSLib4_Dev.XLSM`, is included in the `/scripts` directory, along with two Windows NT command scripts, `AnyCSV_Demo_Debug.CMD` and `AnyCSV_Demo_Release.CMD`, that run the unit test program, `AnyCSVTestStand.exe`, from a File Explorer window.
 The test program has a built-in stop, so that you can review or save its output.